na-na-hi/renget/archive/nikg-advice-voice_lines.md

 2. Birdie, thank you for everything you've done for me.
 Now it's my turn to take care of you.
 3. Alright, birdie.
 I'm going to grant you the honor of accompanying me on my heroic journey.

+>Outpost Patrol
+1. Anyone need a hero?
+If so, i'm your gal!
+2. I'll ensure this place remains safe.
+3. It's always deafeningly loud over at the power station, but you won't hear me complaining.
+All that commotion means Maxine is busy crafting weapons.

 ##Liter
 >Blabla
 Dog lives are best lives.